-18 The secretariat considers that with regards to the sustainability matters to be covered in listed SMEs ESRS, they shall be the same as for ESRS for large undertakings defined in art.
+- 13 The secretariat considers that with regards to the sustainability matters to be covered in listed SMEs ESRS, they shall be the same as for ESRS for large undertakings defined in art.
 29b (2).
-This means the sustainability matters related to environmental, governance and social factors.

-- 19 With regards to the topics and sub-topics the secretariat understands that discretion may apply to take into account the principles of simplification and proportionality introduced by the legislator for listed SMEs ESRS.
+This means the sustainability matters related to environmental, governance and social factors. - 14 With regards to the topics and sub-topics the secretariat understands that discretion may apply to take into account the principles of simplification and proportionality introduced by the legislator for listed SMEs ESRS.
 Hence a limited number of topics and sub-topics may be covered by listed SMEs ESRS.
 The secretariat suggests that one discretion criteria that could be used are the Taxonomy Regulation and the SFDR PAIs.
 This suggestion is based on the fact that recital 17 and recital 21 specifically refer to SFDR and Taxonomy regulation as necessary disclosures for listed SMEs ESRS.
-The secretariat would further suggest adding Benchmark Regulation related disclosure for a broader coverage of investors related disclosure regulation.
-In the Issues Paper 03-01 this proposal is presented with the questions to SR TEG members on whether they support this approach or if they suggest other approaches, considering the impact on Set 1 ESRS. - 20 According to this rationale, the secretariat has identified that topics in listed SMEs ESRS would cover the following - i.
+In the Issues Paper 04-01 this proposal is presented with the questions to SR TEG members on whether they support this approach or if they suggest other approaches, considering the impact on Set 1 ESRS. - 15 According to this rationale, the secretariat has identified that topics in listed SMEs ESRS would cover the following - i.
 For environmental matters: the same topics as the ones covered by ESRS (i.e. Appendix B ESRS 1).
-This provides alignment with the environmental objectives in Taxonomy Regulation and covers the SFDR PAIs and Benchmark regulation. - ii.
-For social matters: topics may cover to the ones related to SFDR PAIs and Benchmark Regulation.
-This materialises in: a) own work force, b) workers in value chain, c) affected communities and d) consumers and end-users. - iii.
+This provides alignment with the environmental objectives in Taxonomy Regulation. - ii.
+For social matters: topics may be limited to the ones related to SFDR PAIs.
+This materialises in: a) own work force - iii.
 For governance matters: topics may be limited to the ones related to SFDR PAIs.
-This materialises in: a) business conduct. - 21 To note that while for the topics there is a match between ESRS and listed SMEs ESRS, for the sub-topics' gaps exist (for example in Pollution: substance of concern or high concerns or in Biodiversity: Impacts on the extent and condition of ecosystems).
-The table below provides a tentative summary of topics and subtopics to be covered in listed SMEs ESRS according to the above recommendation..
+This materialises in: a) business conduct. - 16 The table below provides a tentative summary of topics and subtopics to be covered in listed SMEs ESRS according to the above recommendation.